PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

      "requestId": "1403267110914"
     }
 ```

+#### Message

-Message As we know this is the first score posted for this team we receive a NewHighScore message showing that the Squad we've created has a new high score of 10.
+Because we know this is the first score posted for this team, we receive a *NewTeamScoreMessage* showing that the Squad we've created has a new high score of 10.

 ```
     {